alyshakt/goodrx_test_client/README.md

 A Python based project to fulfill the GoodRx test project.

-Run `pip3 install -r requirements.txt` on the directory to install dependencies.
+Use
 ==

+-Run `pip3 install -r requirements.txt` on the directory to install dependencies.

-This project uses Selenium https://www.selenium.dev/ and Chrome or Firefox. -If you already have Chrome or Firefox on your machine, you don't need to do anything special to use it.
+-This project uses Selenium https://www.selenium.dev/ and Chrome or Firefox. -If you already have Chrome or Firefox on your machine, you don't need to do anything special to use it.

-I built this project to be able to run using pytest runners https://docs.pytest.org
+-I built this project to be able to run using pytest runners https://docs.pytest.org

-Using IntelliJ's pytest runner, you can run tests.
+-Using IntelliJ's pytest runner, you can run tests.
 Find the runner under /tests.

 -Note that the test runner is configured to run using the Python interpreter of the project, so you will need to define your python interpreter for your project, or change the runner to refer to another interpreter.